ffuf/ffuf/README.md

     	Filter HTTP response size.
 Comma separated list of sizes and ranges -fw string
     	Filter by amount of words in response.
+Comma separated list of word counts and ranges -fl string
-Comma separated list of word counts and ranges -input-cmd string
+    	Filter by amount of lines in response.
+Comma separated list of line counts and ranges -input-cmd string
     	Command producing the input. --input-num is required when using this input method.
 Overrides -w.
   -input-num int